 Last September I wrote a list of 12 back to school resolutions.
 This year I have only one.

-When they were younger I didn’t feel pressure to schedule the lives of our 8 and 6 year-olds, but now that they’re getting older and have more interests I’m finding it hard to resist the call to program things.
+When they were younger I didn’t feel pressure to schedule the lives of our eight- and six-year-olds, but now that they’re getting older and have more interests I’m finding it hard to resist the call to program things.

 Here’s a recent example.
 Lately, our kids have been obsessed with musicals and singing.
 After listening to them perform the West Side Story soundtrack endlessly, my reaction was to sign them up for a musical theatre class.